Questions can be emailed to: Dr. Jay Seller, firstname.lastname@example.org

 Acting: Perform two contrasting selections from published literature within the two-minute time limit.
 Choose characters reasonably close to your own age that provides opportunity for physicalization.
 Make sure you feel comfortable with the selections and make your characters come fully alive in the short time you have.

 Musical Theatre: Perform one acting and one musical selection within the two-minute time limit.
-Accompaniment for musical auditions must be pre-recorded on a CD/MP3.
-A player will be provided, however, operation of the player is your responsibility.
-Dance auditions fall under Musical Theatre – Perform one acting or musical selection and a one-minute dance routine.
+Accompaniment for musical auditions must be prerecorded on a MP3 compatible device.
+Amplification will be provided via an auxiliary cord (1/8″ input), however, operation of the player and any necessary adapters to your device is your responsibility.
+Dance auditions fall under Musical Theatre, perform one acting or musical selection and a one-minute dance routine.
 Follow the applicable rules above, a dance only audition will not be allowed.

 Technical: A space will be provided to lay out your portfolio, designs, renderings, plots, books, pictures, etc. which illustrate your expertise in technical theatre.
 In the form of a one-minute introduction, you should prepare to discuss your previous work, the productions you have worked on and your expectations of future theatre involvement.
 After all introductions are complete, auditors will spend some time with each of the students displaying their work.
 Your work will be on display all day for the auditors to review previous to your introduction.
 All technical auditions will take place at the same time, in the same room.
 The time limit each auditor has with you is somewhat relaxed and informal.